 Authors: Siobhan Leahy, Christine Lyon, Marnie Thompson and Dylan Wiliam

-web icon Link
+Link

-Corrective Action in Low Performing Schools: Lessons for NCLB Implementation from First-generation Accountability Systems
+Corrective Action in Low Performing Schools: Lessons for NCLB Implementation from First-Generation Accountability Systems

 Exploring lessons we can learn from the experiences of states that instituted NCLB-like accountability systems before 2001, the authors looked at the experiences of three smaller states (Kentucky, Maryland, North Carolina), four larger ones (California, Florida, New York, Texas), and two large districts (Chicago and Philadelphia).
 Their analysis of evaluative reports and policy documents as well as interviews with state officials and researchers generated eight lessons: sanctions are not the fallback solution; no single strategy has been universally successful; staging should be handled with flexibility; intensive capacity building is necessary; a comprehensive set of strategies seems promising; relationship-building needs to complement powerful programs; competence reduces conflict; and strong state commitment is needed to create system capacity.
 (Education Policy Analysis Archives, 2005)